radioactivedecay/radioactivedecay/README.md

 * e.g. 'Rn-222', 'Rn222' or '222Rn',
 * or 'Ir-192n', 'Ir192n' or '192nIr' (for second metastable state of Ir-192).

-Calculate the radioactive decay of an inventory by
+Calculate the radioactive decay of an inventory by:

 ```pycon
 >>> tritium_decayed = tritium_initial.decay(12.32, 'y')